tanguyantoine/react-native-music-control/README.md

 # Important Notes

-* Android only supports the intervals 5, 10, & 30, while iOS supports any number
+- Android only supports the intervals 5, 10, & 30, while iOS supports any number
-* The interval value only changes what number displays in the UI, the actual logic to skip forward or backward by a given amount must be implemented in the appropriate callbacks
+- The interval value only changes what number displays in the UI, the actual logic to skip forward or backward by a given amount must be implemented in the appropriate callbacks
-* Android 10+ does support the seek bar in the notification, but only when meeting specific requirements: setNowPlaying() must be called with a duration value before enabling any controls
+- Android 10+ does support the seek bar in the notification, but only when meeting specific requirements: setNowPlaying() must be called with a duration value before enabling any controls
-* When using [react-native-sound](https://github.com/zmxv/react-native-sound) for audio playback, make sure that on iOS `mixWithOthers` is set to `false` in [`Sound.setCategory(value, mixWithOthers)`](https://github.com/zmxv/react-native-sound#soundsetcategoryvalue-mixwithothers-ios-only).
+- When using [react-native-sound](https://github.com/zmxv/react-native-sound) for audio playback, make sure that on iOS `mixWithOthers` is set to `false` in [`Sound.setCategory(value, mixWithOthers)`](https://github.com/zmxv/react-native-sound#soundsetcategoryvalue-mixwithothers-ios-only).
 MusicControl will not work on a real device when this is set to `true`.
-* For lockscreen controls to appear enabled instead of greyed out, the accompanying listener for each control that you want to display on the lock screen must contain a valid function:
+- For lockscreen controls to appear enabled instead of greyed out, the accompanying listener for each control that you want to display on the lock screen must contain a valid function:

 ```
-MusicControl.on(MusicControl.Command.play, () => {
+MusicControl.on(Command.play, () => {
   // A valid funcion must be present
   player.play()
 })